Nishkarsh01/GitSearch/README.md

 # GitSearch
-Using github API to search for a user and their profile information and their repositories.
+Using github API to search for a user, their profile information and their repositories.